kevinveenbirkenbach/cymais/docs/vision/Product_Vision.md

 - Support for decentralized protocols like ActivityPub, Matrix, Email

 ### Long-Term Product Vision
-CyMaIS will become the central platform for:
+Infinito.Nexus will become the central platform for:

 - Automating any self-hosted infrastructure within minutes
 - Maintaining full data control and regulatory compliance